fmerizzi/text_style_comparison/README.md

 Using gram matrices to compare calligraphy from medieval frescoes + deep image prior for text restoration.

 ## style comparison
-For the che style comparison we select six images all cointaining the letters "et", three come from "Cella di Macra" and three from "Venanso".
+For the style comparison we select six images all cointaining the letters "et", three come from "Cella di Macra" and three from "Venanso".

  - images are cut in a square format
  - white balanced